 STSG’s constitution is to “Promote the Role of Transport for the Economy and Society of Scotland” and has a particular interest in ensuring (government) policy is made well.
 The specifics of any particular policy are always secondary, so people who see the world from a particular perspective may sometimes find support from STSG evidence and sometimes opposition.
 STSG engagement with any issue seeks to be refreshing and open and the Committee support the publication of views that would not otherwise be heard even when they are controversial.
 Many people dislike transparency and over the 33 years of STSG there have been many attempts to silence or marginalise the think tank.
 Referencing STSG as ‘unreliable’ is code for ‘cannot be relied upon to agree with us’, ‘ill-conceived’ is code for ‘a different perspective’, and so on.
 The knowledge which STSG seeks to crystallise lasts longer than any short term objections, so we have recently been republishing STSG papers which were published prior to the digital age which might otherwise have been lost.
 History has a habit of repeating itself.

 Our promotion of social and economic goals focuses the vision.
 If rights are constructed socially, and responsibilities allocated appropriately, transport can function effectively.
 Our recent reviews show that there is currently a misallocation of rights and responsibilities leading to inefficiency and dissension affecting all aspects of Scottish transport.
 To help overcome these problems, STSG has been concentrating on debates about collaboration in transport delivery and how to pay for better transport.
 People and businesses put their money behind things that make their lives better.
-New approaches must challenge the current transport investment approaches dominated by patching problems and investment mainly in delivery to benefits the wealthiest in society.
+New approaches must help to refocus transport investment on the delivery of better transport rather than only patching problems for the benefit of the most articulate lobbyists who are often the wealthiest in society.